Species of the genus “Quercus“

 Trunk of cork oak showing the cork

 - Cork oak (Quercus suber): Natural from Iberian Peninsula.
 It is the tree whose bark cork is obtained from.
 It can reach 15 m high.
 It presents leaves much like evergreen oak, a little more narrow and elongated.
 They are dark above and whitish below because of its dense green hairiness.
-In herbal medicine, in natural medicine it can be used with properties similar to French oak.
+In phytotherapy, it can be used with properties similar to French oak.

 - Sawtooth oak (Quercus acutissima): Tree growing in Japan, Korea and China, which can reach 15 m.
-Its long leaves, up to 15 cm, are very similar to those of chesnut.
+Its long leaves, up to 15 cm, are very similar to those of chestnut.
 In herbal

 medicine it is used as an astringent.